rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 .. _network-cloud-servers-working:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Working with networked cloud servers
+Working with networked Cloud Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-As with physical servers, networked cloud servers are subject to relevant limitations and requirements.
+As with physical servers, networked Cloud Servers are subject to relevant limitations and requirements.
 Throughput is called "Network" in the mycloud portal.